ppmim/PAPI/docs/processing.rst

 Master object mask
 ******************
-Sextractor_ is again used to find objects in this first-pass coadded image in order to mask then during next sky estimation.
+SExtractor_ is again used to find objects in this first-pass coadded image in order to mask then during next sky estimation.
 This time the parameters controlling the detection threshold should be set to have deeper detections and mask faint objects.
 The parameters involved nad ther default values are: